Program Analysis & Software Testing

-- Participate in the kick-off meeting, where we present the available topics.
+- You participate in the kick-off meeting, where we present the available topics.
 Feel free to hand in your favorite topic in advance.

-- Contact the instructors to obtain a topic.
+- You contact the instructors to obtain a topic.
 You may suggest a topic by yourself, pick one of the suggested topics, or find a topic suitable for you in a discussion with your supervisor.

-- Have a meeting with your supervisor in which we discuss relevant literature and develop a very coarse sketch of your talk. (in the first weeks of the semester).
+- You have a meeting with your supervisor in which we discuss relevant literature and develop a very coarse sketch of your talk (deadline: four weeks before your talk).

-- Your proposal is reviewed by two other participants.
+- Your proposal is reviewed by your supervisor and two other participants.

-- You write two reviews about other participants' proposals and send them via email to the instructors (deadline: one week after you received the proposal).
+- You write two reviews about other participants' proposals and send them via email to the supervisor (deadline: one week after you received the proposal).

-- You receive reviews of your proposal (deadline: two weeks before your talk).
+- You receive reviews for your proposal (deadline: two weeks before your talk).

-- You submit your slides via email to the instructors (deadline: one week before your talk).
+- You submit your slides via email to your supervisor (deadline: one week before your talk).

-- You have a short meeting with the instructors in which you get feedback for your slides.
+- You have a meeting with your supervisor in which you get feedback for your slides.

-- You give a ca. 30 min talk (schedule see below).
+- You give a talk of 30 minutes.